lukaszlenart/struts2-jboss-ear/README.md

 If your actions don't have a presentation layer which base on JSP tags, thus will work.
 In other case you must specify your actions in struts2-ear-web module or extract struts-tags.tld into WEB-INF

+Update 2013-06-12

+I have added the Struts 2 CDI plugin with simple test case to show how to use CDI with JUnit - check IndexTest

 Published under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)